The Advantages and Disadvantages of an Intranet

 3. Helps Employees Find Information

-A significant portion of the workforce is struggling to keep up with the influx of information.
-Gartner reports that 27% of employees and 38% of managers feel overwhelmed.
+A significant portion of the workforce is struggling to keep up with the influx of information, as Gartner reports that 27% of employees and 38% of managers feel overwhelmed.
 To address this problem, an intranet helps employees find information.

 Whether it’s finding the latest company news, locating a colleague’s contact information, or accessing training materials, an intranet provides a user-friendly platform for employees to locate what they need quickly when they need it.
 This fosters a more informed and engaged workforce, ultimately contributing to increased productivity and improved business outcomes.